 A Catholic Family’s Guide to Celebrating Holy Week

-Since converting to Catholicism in 2014, I’ve been drawn to the rites and rituals of Holy Week.
+Since converting to Catholicism in 2014, I’ve been drawn to the rites and rituals of celebrating Holy Week.
 Perhaps it’s because I have such intense memories of my reception into the faith on Holy Saturday and the week leading up to that life-changing day.
-Or maybe it’s because Holy Week always feels particularly welcomed after the 40 days of Lent.
+Or maybe it’s because Catholic Holy Week always feels particularly welcomed after the 40 days of Lent.

-Here are our family’s Holy Week traditions:
+Here are our family’s ways of celebrating Catholic Holy Week:

-When my kids think of Palm Sunday, two things stand out to them: the palms, of course, and the fact that the Gospel for the day is really long.
+When my kids think of Palm Sunday, two things stand out to them — the palms, of course, and the fact that the Gospel for the day is really long.
 Their minds as well as their legs get tired during the long reading, and I know it is hard for them to focus, so we try to revisit the Gospel as a family sometime later in the day, in a kid-friendly way.
 I want to make sure they get the message!
-For us, kid-friendly includes main components: we read a child’s version of the Gospel, and we make it interactive.
+For us, kid-friendly includes two main components: we read a child’s version of the Gospel, and we make it interactive.

 We’ve used various children’s Bibles over the years, and either Matthew or I will read the Gospel while the other helps facilitate the interactive components, which I’ve collected in a big basket ahead of time.

 Our props include little bottles of essential oils (to represent the perfumed oil poured on Jesus’ head), donkey finger puppets, the kids’ coats (aka “cloaks” to lie on the ground), palms to wave, saltine crackers and grape juice boxes, a stuffed rooster, pieces of purple cloth, and a crown of thorns that I made years ago.